dosiss/msct-demo-netlify/content/articles/fruit-machine-megabonus-get-an-exhaustive-new-game-review.md

 ---
 Play Fruit Machine: Megabonus from Mascot Gaming and enjoy the dazzling combination of a retro design and innovative features!
 Hit high-paying combinations with wild sevens to grab a big win and launch the bonus round with a couple of Bonus symbols.
 Aside from hot wins, the firework of colored fruits and the background chilling soundtrack make the Fruit Machine: Megabonus an exciting gambling journey.

-With Fruit Machine: Megabonus, Mascot Gaming has done a great job joining the best of two worlds - the classic slot design and the most enthralling features of[innovative slots](https://mascot.games/blog/riot-by-mascot-casino-games-try-demo-and-enjoy).
+With Fruit Machine: Megabonus, Mascot Gaming has done a great job joining the best of two worlds - the classic slot design and the most enthralling features of [innovative slots](https://mascot.games/blog/riot-by-mascot-casino-games-try-demo-and-enjoy).
 Would you like to get deeper into its gameplay and structure?
 Let's review all ins and outs of the recently launched video slot.

 **Technical Information**